secworks/modexp/README.md

   C = M ** e mod N

-  M is a message with a length of n bits e is the exponent with a length of at most 32 bits
+  M is a message with a length of n bits e is the exponent with a length of m bits
-  N is the modulus  with a length of n bits n is can be 32 and up to and including 8192 bits in steps of 32 bits.
+  N is the modulus  with a length of n bits

+The size n be one and up to and including 8192 bits in steps of 32 bits.

+The size m be one and up to and including 8192 bits in steps of 32 bits.

 The core has a 32-bit memory like interface, but provides status signals to inform the system that a given operation has is done.
 Additionally,